 Do not use Reclast if you are pregnant.
 Zoledronic acid may harm an unborn baby or cause birth defects.
 Zoledronic acid can remain in your body for weeks or years after your last dose.
 Use effective birth control to prevent pregnancy while using this medicine.
 Talk with your doctor about the need to prevent pregnancy after you stop using Reclast.

 This medicine may affect fertility (ability to have children) in women.
 However, it is important to use birth control to prevent pregnancy because zoledronic acid can harm an unborn baby.

 How is Reclast given?

-Reclast is injected into a vein through an IV.
+Reclast is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Reclast is sometimes given as a single dose only one time.
 It may also be given once every 1 or 2 years.
 How often you receive Reclast will depend on why you are using this medicine.
 Follow your doctor's instructions.

 Drink at least 2 glasses of water within a few hours before your injection to keep from getting dehydrated.

 You may need frequent medical tests to help your doctor determine how long to treat you with Reclast.
 Your kidney function may also need to be checked.

 Pay special attention to your dental hygiene while using Reclast.
 Brush and floss your teeth regularly.
 If you need to have any dental work (especially surgery), tell the dentist ahead of time that you are using Reclast.

 Reclast is only part of a complete program of treatment that may also include diet changes and taking calcium and vitamin supplements.
 Follow your doctor's instructions very closely.